Cookie Consent by Free Privacy Policy Generator

 • Energy for Tomorrow (Centrica)

-Launched in September, this scheme seeks to fund projects making a difference in the community.
+This scheme seeks to fund projects making a difference in the community.
 They support a range of projects, such as installing an Electric Vehicle (EV) charging point, through to funding transformational energy tools.

 • Free Trees for Schools and Communities (Woodland Trust)